Requirements For ATA Carnets to The European Union

 Value (in GBP)

-Country of Origin (the place where the item was manufactured)
+Country of Origin (where it was manufactured)

-👤 3.
-Traveller or Company Details
+3. Traveller or Company Information

 You’ll need to provide:

+Need help with your ATA Carnet documents for the EU?
 Carnet Wizard can walk you through every step — from creating the list to submitting your application.

 Frequently Asked Questions about Carnet Wizard: Find Answers to the Most Common Queries